Chapter 14:

 The moment I stepped into my father’s room, I felt it.
 That strange, suffocating mix of hope and helplessness, the sterile quiet that somehow screams louder than a storm.
 My father laid there in the midst of it all, still as winter.

 Wires.
 Monitors.
 Drips.
 Soft beeping that reminded me he was still here, still fighting, still trying.
-I sat on the chair beside him.
-Held his hand gently, afraid to hurt him.
+I sat on the chair beside him and held his hand gently.
+I was afraid to hurt him.
+Not that it matters.
+I already gave him the pain and heartache of a lifetime for my disgraceful choices.

 ‘Hey, Papa…’ I whispered.